David extension of circle homeomorphisms, welding, mating, and removability: Extremal points in spaces of schlicht functions

 The following result yields a connection between extremal points of $\Sigma_d^*$ and Suffridge polynomials.

 \begin{theorem}\cite[Theorem~2.5]{LM14} Extremal points of $\Sigma_d^*$ are Suffridge polynomials. \end{theorem}

 We now describe a procedure to assign an angled tree to each Suffridge polynomial.

-\begin{definition} Let $f\in\Sigma_d^*$ be a Suffridge polynomial, and $\Omega:=f(\D^*)$, $T:=\C\setminus\Omega$.
+\begin{definition} Let $f\in\Sigma_d^*$ be a Suffridge polynomial, and $\Omega:=f(\D^*)$, $T:=\widehat{\C}\setminus\Omega$.
 We set $T^0:=T\setminus\{$Cusps and double points on $\partial T\}$.
 The connected components $T_1, \cdots, T_{d-1}$ of $T^0$ are called \emph{fundamental tiles} of $f$. \end{definition}

-\begin{remark} Note that the cusp points on $\partial T$ are not cut-points of $T$, while the double points are.
-Since there are exactly $(d-2)$ double points on $\partial T$ for a Suffridge polynomial, they disconnect $T$ into $(d-1)$ components. \end{remark}
+Note that the cusp points on $\partial T$ are not cut-points of $T$, while the double points are.
+Since there are exactly $(d-2)$ double points on $\partial T$ for a Suffridge polynomial, they disconnect $T$ into $(d-1)$ components.
+According to \cite[Proposition~4.1]{LM14}, the closure $\overline{T_i}$ of each tile is a (filled) topological triangle whose vertices are either cusps or double points of $f(\mathbb{S}^1)$ (see Figure~\ref{bi_angled_trees_fig}).
+Thus, the topology of the full continuum $\widehat{\C}\setminus \Omega$ is completely determined by the touching structure of these topological triangles (roughly speaking, $\widehat{\C}\setminus \Omega$ is a `tree of triangles').
+This structure can be recorded by a simple combinatorial object which we now define.

 \begin{definition} \begin{enumerate}\upshape \item A bi-angled tree $\mathcal{T}$ is a topological tree each of whose vertices are of valence at most $3$, and that is equipped with an angle function $\angle$, defined on pairs of edges incident at a common vertex, and taking values in $\{0, 2\pi/3, 4\pi/3\}$, satisfying the following conditions: \begin{enumerate}\upshape \item for each pair of distinct edges $e$ and $e'$ incident at a vertex $v$, we have $\angle_v(e,e')\in\{2\pi/3,4\pi/3\}$, and $\angle_v(e,e)=0$,